© Crown copyright 2021

 Understand your users and their needs.
 Develop knowledge of your users and what that means for your technology project or programme.

-2. Make things accessible
+2. Make things accessible and inclusive

 3. Be open and use open source